Madonna (album): Legacy

 "A sexy, forward-thinking record that took pop in a new direction.
 Its success showed that, with the right diva at the helm, music similar to disco could find a place in the white mainstream—a call to the dance floor answered by everyone from Kylie to Robyn to Gaga to Madonna herself".

 — —Pitchforks Jill Mapes commenting on the album.

 Madonna has been referred to as one of the greatest debut albums of all time.
 It has also been mentioned among the best albums from the 1980s.
-With the album, the singer has been credited with "revolutionizing" dance music.
+With the album, Madonna has been credited with "revolutionizing" dance music.
 Stephen Thomas Erlewine wrote: "[Madonna's] eponymous debut isn't simply good, it set the standard for dance-pop for the next 20 years".
-Erlewine went on to explain that the album was released in an era where disco was seen as an "anathema" to mainstream music; by incorporating "great pop songs with stylish, state-of-the-art beats", Madonna had a "huge role in popularizing dance music as popular music again", Erlewine concluded.
+Erlewine went on to explain that the album was released in an era when disco was seen as an "anathema" to mainstream music; by incorporating "great pop songs with stylish, state-of-the-art beats", Madonna played a "huge role in popularizing dance music as popular music again", Erlewine concluded.
 Similarly, Spins Michaelangelo Matos said that it "reinvigorated disco for a generation that wanted nothing to do with polyester suits, ending an era and birthing a new one".
 Rosenblatt himself went on to explain: "There was disco, and there was new wave.
 And there was nothing in the middle [...]
 Madonna was really coming out of the new wave clubs in a way that never really happened before.
 Nobody was doing the disco/new wave thing, [the] R&B thing the way Madonna did".
 The staff of Rolling Stone added that, "[Madonna] put downtown New York electro grooves all over the Top 40".
 In Vices ranking of the "99 Greatest Dance Albums of All Time"—where Madonna came in at number 26—the staff concluded that with the record, the singer "provided the New York City dance scene a much needed post-disco palate cleanser and drew the blueprint for future dance pop".
 Joey Guerra from the Houston Chronicle elaborated: